RossiJr/JavaDemos/PBAC-Authentication/README.md

 - User authentication and authorization.
 - JWT (JSON Web Token) for secure token-based authentication.
-- Permission-based access control using permissions and roles to group permissions.
+- Permission-based access control using permissions and roles to *group permissions*.
 - RESTful APIs for authentication and user management.
 - Users can only access their own data.